-To fix it, you either have to repair the broken code, or for a much quicker fix, you can disable or delete the error-causing plugin.
+You either have to repair the broken code or, a much quicker solution, disable or delete the error-causing plugin.

-One way to disable a plugin is to either rename or delete its main folder using the file manager in cPanel or by using the FTP client.
+One way to disable a plugin is to either rename or delete its main folder using the file manager in cPanel or using an FTP client like Filezilla.

 For instance, to disable WooCommerce, you would need to rename the folder WooCommerce under